markatots/qMaruPL/README.md

 ![image_tutrial2_5](https://user-images.githubusercontent.com/95951577/146525124-31a431bf-8828-4502-b0f9-769b72341887.png)
 Actually when "Repeat Measure Name in dimension cols" is "On", the table become very wide.
 But for now, I just wanted to explain the function.
 Turn the switch off.
-I don't want to use the measure labels.
+Now, I don't want to use the measure labels in this tutorial.

 Go to "Header for Measure text, width, color" accordion property again.
 Find "Width(px) if 0 then hidden", and enter 0.